szymonsocha/ml-deep-learning-neural-network/README.md

 # ml-deep-learning-neural-network
-Comparison of neural network performanc with other ML methods for two different types of data (image classification and regression)
+Comparison of neural network performanc with other ML methods for two different types of data (image classification and regression).

 ## Classification